UnterrainerInformatik/cheatsheets/keycloak_update_from_pre_13.md

 Backup your database.
 Then upgrade to image: quay.io/keycloak/keycloak:16.1.1 without changing the config.
 Start it and see if the frontend starts correctly.
+Ignore the errors in the log (something about `InfinispanAuthenticationSessionProvider`).
 Save the database.

 ## Upgrade to 18.0.2